opus-research/jgit/Documentation/technical/reftable.md

 busy to mutate.
 Application servers wrapped around repositories (e.g.
 Gerrit Code Review) can layer their own in memory thread lock/wait queue to improve fairness.

+By prepareing the update in steps 1-3 without the lock held, concurrent updaters may be able to update unrelated references in a safe way, with a minimal critical section.
+This requires updaters to verify in 5 that the stack has not changed in a meaningful way, and to gracefully abort by deleting `${sha1}.ref` if a conflict was detected.

 ### Reference deletions